Applications to the 2022 awards are now closed.

 BMA medical book awards (MBA) reviewers have a key role in advising on the quality and suitability of each application.

-MBA reviewers must be current BMA members.
-If non-members are interested in this role, please get in touch with the awards team on [email protected]; please note that we will prioritise BMA members to act as reviewers.
+BMA members will be prioritised to act as MBA reviewers.
+If non-members are interested in this role, please get in touch with the awards team on [email protected].

 Reviewers should have experience in one or more of these areas: